mhelail/EmployeeAttendanceSystem/README.md

 2\.
-Open the solution in Visual Studio:
+Create the database in MySQL

-&nbsp;  Open WinFormsApp1.sln
+&nbsp;  - Create a database named CalisanTakipDB

+&nbsp;  - Run the SQL scripts that create:

+&nbsp;    - Tables (Users, Employees, Attendance, AuditLogs)

+&nbsp;    - Stored procedures (for Users, Employees, Attendance, AuditLogs)

+&nbsp;    - Triggers (for attendance checks and logging)

+&nbsp;  - The SQL code is the same as the one I used in my report for this project.

 3\.
-Set up the database:

-&nbsp;  Make sure MySQL is installed and running

-&nbsp;  Create a database for the project
+Open the solution in Visual Studio

+&nbsp;  - Open WinFormsApp1.sln

-&nbsp;  Update the connection string in App.config with your own server, user id, password and database name
+4\.
+Update the connection string

+&nbsp;  - Open App.config

+&nbsp;  - Set your own:

+&nbsp;    - server

+&nbsp;    - user id

+&nbsp;    - password

+&nbsp;    - database (should be CalisanTakipDB)

+5\.
+Build and run

-4. Build and run the project from Visual Studio.
+&nbsp;  - Build the project in Visual Studio

+&nbsp;  - Run the application